Welcome to Skidby Mill

 Visitors with limited mobility can be dropped off at the top entrance road leading to the mill.
 There is a wheelchair available to borrow during your visit on Saturday, Sunday, Monday and Tuesday, please ask at reception.
-Level access to ground floor and radar toilet.
 Lift up to education room.
-Mill tower and flour-bagging area not accessble to wheelchairs and prams, but webcams are set up in the Village Life Gallery.
+Mill tower and flour-bagging area not accessble to wheelchairs and prams.
 Only assistance dogs are allowed in the mill and museum.

 |Children over 5:||£1.25|